Data Warehouse vs Database: Comparisons, Features, and Use Cases

 Share this article

-• The purpose, structure, and use cases of a data warehouse and a database
+• Basics of data warehouse and database

 Let’s dive in!